Haaseth-Abhiram/E-commerce-Recommendation-Engine/README.txt

-E-COMMERCE RECOMMENDATION SYSTEM USING COLLABORATIVE FILTERING

-# 1. INTRODUCTION
+1. Introduction

 In modern e-commerce platforms, users are exposed to a very large number of products, making it difficult for them to find relevant items quickly.
 Recommendation systems solve this problem by analyzing user behavior and suggesting products that match user preferences.
-These systems improve user experience, increase customer engagement, and increase sales.
+These systems improve user experience, increase customer engagement, and boost sales.

 This project implements an E-commerce Recommendation System using Collaborative Filtering techniques.
 The system recommends products to users based on historical user–item interaction data.
-Two collaborative filtering approaches are used:
-- User-Based Collaborative Filtering
-- Item-Based Collaborative Filtering

-The project is developed using Python, Pandas, and the Surprise library and is executed in Google Colab to avoid environment compatibility issues.

-2. OBJECTIVES OF THE PROJECT
-- To design a recommendation system for an e-commerce platform
-- To analyze user–item interaction data
-- To implement user-based and item-based collaborative filtering
-- To generate top-N product recommendations
-- To evaluate recommendations using Precision@K and Recall@K

-3. PROBLEM STATEMENT
-E-commerce platforms contain a large number of products and users.
-Without personalization, users struggle to find relevant products.
-The problem addressed is how to recommend relevant products to users using historical interaction data.

-4. DATASET DESCRIPTION
-The dataset is a CSV file containing: user_id, item_id, rating

-Each row represents a user’s interaction with a product.

-5. DATA PREPROCESSING
-- Removed users with very few interactions
-- Removed items with very few interactions
-- Cleaned data improves recommendation accuracy

-6. SYSTEM ARCHITECTURE
-1. Load dataset
-2. Preprocess data
-3. Convert data to Surprise format
-4. Train models
-5. Evaluate models
-6. Generate recommendations

-7. TECHNOLOGIES USED
-- Python
-- Pandas
-- NumPy
-- Surprise
-- Google Colab

-8. RECOMMENDATION TECHNIQUES

-User-Based Collaborative Filtering:
-Recommends products based on similar users using cosine similarity.

-Item-Based Collaborative Filtering:
-Recommends products similar to previously interacted items.

-9. MODEL TRAINING
-Models are trained using KNNBasic with cosine similarity.
-Data split:
-- 80% training
-- 20% testing

-10. EVALUATION METRICS
-- Precision@K
-- Recall@K
-These metrics are suitable for recommendation systems.

-11. OUTPUT
-- Precision@5 and Recall@5 values
-- Top-5 product recommendations

-12. HOW TO RUN THE PROJECT (GOOGLE COLAB)

-1. Install dependencies:
-pip uninstall -y numpy scikit-surprise pip install numpy==1.26.4 pip install scikit-surprise

-2. Restart runtime
-3. Upload purchase_data.csv and recommendation_engine.ipynb
-4. Run all cells

-13. PROJECT STRUCTURE
+Two types of collaborative filtering approaches are implemented:

+User-Based Collaborative Filtering

+Item-Based Collaborative Filtering

+The project is developed using Python, Pandas, and the Surprise library, and is executed in Google Colab to avoid environment compatibility issues.

+2. Objectives of the Project

+The main objectives of this project are:

+To design a recommendation system for an e-commerce platform

+To analyze user–item interaction data

+To implement user-based and item-based collaborative filtering

+To generate top-N product recommendations for users

+To evaluate recommendation quality using appropriate metrics such as Precision@K and Recall@K

+To understand real-world challenges in building recommendation systems

+3. Problem Statement

+E-commerce platforms contain thousands of products and users.
+Without personalization, users struggle to find products that match their interests.
+Traditional filtering techniques are insufficient because they do not adapt to individual user behavior.

+The problem addressed in this project is:

+How can we recommend relevant products to users based on the preferences of similar users or similar items using historical data?

+Collaborative filtering provides an effective solution by leveraging user interaction patterns.

+4. Dataset Description

+The dataset used in this project is a CSV file containing historical user–item interactions.

+Dataset Format
+user_id,item_id,rating
+U1,P101,5
+U1,P102,4
+U2,P101,3

+Column Description

+user_id: Unique identifier for each user

+item_id: Unique identifier for each product

+rating: Numerical value representing user preference (higher means stronger preference)

+Data Preprocessing

+To improve recommendation quality:

+Users with very few interactions are removed

+Items with very few interactions are removed

+This reduces noise and improves similarity calculations

+5. System Architecture

+The system follows the steps below:

+Load user–item interaction data

+Clean and preprocess the dataset

+Convert data into Surprise library format

+Split data into training and testing sets

+Train collaborative filtering models

+Evaluate models using Precision@K and Recall@K

+Generate top-N recommendations for users

+6. Technologies Used

+Programming Language: Python

+Libraries:

+Pandas – data manipulation

+NumPy – numerical computations

+Surprise – recommendation algorithms

+Platform: Google Colab

+Algorithm: KNN-based Collaborative Filtering

+7. Recommendation Techniques Used
+7.1 User-Based Collaborative Filtering

+This approach recommends items to a user based on the preferences of other users who have similar tastes.

+Steps:

+Calculate similarity between users using cosine similarity

+Identify users with similar behavior

+Recommend items liked by similar users

+Advantages:

+Personalized recommendations

+Captures user behavior patterns

+Limitations:

+Scalability issues with large user bases

+7.2 Item-Based Collaborative Filtering

+This approach recommends items similar to those the user has already interacted with.

+Steps:

+Calculate similarity between items

+Recommend items similar to those previously rated by the user

+Advantages:

+More scalable than user-based filtering

+Stable recommendations

+Limitations:

+Cold-start problem for new items

+8. Model Training

+Both models are implemented using the KNNBasic algorithm from the Surprise library with cosine similarity.

+The dataset is split into:

+80% training data

+20% testing data

+Models are trained on the training set and evaluated on the test set.

+9. Evaluation Metrics

+Traditional accuracy is not suitable for recommendation systems.
+Therefore, the following metrics are used:

+Precision@K

+Measures how many of the top-K recommended items are relevant.

+Recall@K

+Measures how many relevant items are successfully recommended in the top-K list.

+These metrics provide a realistic evaluation of recommendation quality.

+10. Results

+Precision@5 and Recall@5 are calculated for both models

+Item-based collaborative filtering generally performs better in terms of scalability

+The system successfully generates top-5 recommendations for users

+11. Output

+Model evaluation scores (Precision@5, Recall@5)

+Top-5 product recommendations for a selected user

+12. How to Run the Project (Google Colab)
+Step 1: Install dependencies
+!pip uninstall -y numpy scikit-surprise
+!pip install numpy==1.26.4
+!pip install scikit-surprise

+Step 2: Restart runtime

+Runtime → Restart runtime

+Step 3: Upload files

 recommendation_engine.ipynb

 purchase_data.csv

-README.txt
+Step 4: Run all cells

+The notebook will train models, evaluate them, and display recommendations.

+13. Project Structure
+├── recommendation_engine.ipynb
+├── purchase_data.csv
+└── README.md

-14. LIMITATIONS
+14. Limitations

-- Cold start problem
+Cold-start problem for new users and items

-- Depends on data quality
+Performance depends on data quality

-- Scalability issues
+Scalability issues for very large datasets

-15. FUTURE ENHANCEMENTS
+15. Future Enhancements

-- Matrix Factorization (SVD)
+Implement Matrix Factorization (SVD)

-- Hybrid recommendation systems
+Hybrid recommendation systems

-- Web application deployment
+Include implicit feedback such as clicks and purchases

+Deploy as a web application using Streamlit or Flask

-16. CONCLUSION
+16. Conclusion

-This project demonstrates how collaborative filtering can be used to build an effective recommendation system for e-commerce platforms.
-The system provides personalized product recommendations and follows standard industry practices.
+This project demonstrates how collaborative filtering can be effectively used to build a recommendation system for e-commerce platforms.
+By using user-based and item-based techniques along with appropriate evaluation metrics, the system provides meaningful and personalized recommendations.

+The project follows industry-standard practices and provides a strong foundation for advanced recommendation system development